What are lead sentences and how do you use them to improve your essay writing?

 And how is a lead sentence related to a thesis?
 Put simply, a lead sentence is a sentence that summarizes an essay, a section of an essay, or a paragraph perfectly.

-So, does it simply summarize?
+Does it simply summarize?
 Yes, a lead sentence simply summarizes briefly.

 I’d like to give you three examples of lead sentences – one for an entire essay, one for a section, and one for a paragraph.